namesys-eth/ccip-store/ENSIP-17a.md

         return
     }
     ```
 4. `callbackL2()` receives the response of second deferral and post-processes the results accordingly.
 For instance, if second L2 deferral has failed for some reasons, `callbackL2()` may choose to undo the first deferral with another (third) deferral.
-If the second deferral has succeeded, it may choose to emit a custom event.
+If the second deferral has succeeded, it may choose to emit a custom event or perform other tasks before wrapping up.

 #### Nesting, Complexity & Fidelity
 Nesting adds significant complexity to the protocol in the sense that the first gateway itself could have internally carried out the tasks performed by second deferral.
 This is a valid point and there is no correct answer, and there are several pros and cons to either approach.
 For instance,

-1. **Fidelity**: Without nesting, one can imagine that future services may combine two or more services A, B & C in different orders and each ordered set then requires a new gateway along its arbitrary construction.
-With nesting, 'atomic' handlers can be standardised once and then all future services can play with the resulting fidelity without a need for a new gateway each time.
+1. **Fidelity**: Without nesting, one can imagine that future services may combine two or more services A, B & C in different orders and each ordered set then requires a new gateway along its arbitrary construction and standardisation.
+With nesting, 'atomic' handlers can be standardised once during their introduction to the library and then all future services can play with the resulting fidelity without a need for a new gateway standard each time.

-2. **Transparency**: Standard 'atomic' handlers will generally be more transparent to the end user when compared to complex gateways with several stacked storages A, B, C etc under the hood.
+2. **Transparency**: Standard 'atomic' handlers will generally be more transparent to the end user when compared to complex gateways with several stacked storages A, B, C etc under the hood, unless each gateway is well-documented and standardised.

-3. **Complexity**: Nesting is complex and adds burden on the protocol, and may require CCIP-Write service providers to support an array of third-party non-EVM services that some handlers may require.
+3. **Complexity**: Nesting is complex and adds burden on the protocol, and may need CCIP-Write service providers to support an array of third-party non-EVM services that some handlers may require.

 In the end, it is for the developer community to balance their need for fidelity with covariant complexity.